 After working at The Grove for six years, Carrie made the transition from academics to take on a role in the residential side of the school in Wadsworth House in 2011.
 Carrie, her husband Rory and son Pendleton, welcomed twins, Lucy and Finn, in early 2012.
 In September of 2016, Carrie moved across the field to Ondaatje House where she has made a warm and comforting place for all the girls that live there, and all those that visit.
 Carrie has been able to take care of her family, and her girls in the residence, all while working in the Guidance and Learning department as Learning Strategist.
 She is mastering the art of multitasking, while devoting all she has to all of her different roles.

-Head of Moodie House, Social Sciences Teacher, Advisor
+Head of Moodie House, Director of Residences, Social Sciences Teacher, Advisor